-These Healthy Oat Flour Pancakes are a dairy free, wheat free and refined sugar free recipe.
+This Healthy Oat Flour Pancake recipe is dairy free, wheat free and refined sugar free.
 Oat flour gives this healthy pancake recipe a beautiful texture.
 These pancakes are perfect for breakfast or a healthy snack.

 How to Make Oat Flour Pancakes